himanshubadhani/himanshubadhani.github.io/index.md

 layout: default
 title: About
 ---
-I am a Postdoctoral fellow at IIIT Hyderabad, working under the supervision of Dr. Siddhartha Das.
-I am fascinated by quantum physics and its potential in transforming the technology of the future.
+I am a Postdoctoral fellow at IIIT Hyderabad, working under the supervision of <a href="https://www.iiit.ac.in/faculty/~das.seed" target="_blank">Dr. Siddhartha Das</a>, I am fascinated by quantum physics and its potential in transforming the technology of the future.
 I work in quantum information theory, with interests in quantum thermodynamics, resource theories, and thermodynamic aspects of quantum processes.

 I completed my Ph.D. at IMSc Chennai in 2025, where I was advised by <a href="http://iap.iisc.ac.in/~chandracm/" target="_blank">Dr. C. M. Chandrashekar</a> and worked closely with Dr. Sibasish Ghosh.
 Before joining the doctoral program, I spent a year ('16-'17) in HRI Allahabad as a long-term visiting student, working with Dr. Dileep Jatkar on the aspects of de Sitter Cosmology.
 Before that, I received my BS-MS dual degree from IISER Pune.
 I was advised by Dr. Alok Laddha (CMI Chennai) for my Master's thesis on quantum field theory in de Sitter spacetime.